BioStruct-UdeM/SAXS_tutorials/docs/overview_instrumentation.md

 | RAW    | BioXtas RAW for data visualization and analysis           |
 | ED     | `gedit` text editor                                       |

 If a button is yellow, it means the software is closed, whereas a blue button indicates that the corresponding software is open.
-By clicking the blue-coloured button, you will be directed to the corresponding window.
+By clicking the blue-colored button, you will be directed to the corresponding window.

 *Note: in case that the toolbar is not present, it can be opened manually by clicking on the `Ganesha System Control Panel` on the desktop.*

-Details about the various windows can be found [here](details_instrument_softwares.md).
+Details about the various windows can be found [here](details_instrument_software.md).

 ## X-ray source